crpurcell/IntroPythonGIS/README.md

 alias aconGIS="export PYTHONPATH=/opt/share/anaconda3_GIS; export PATH=/opt/share/anaconda3_GIS/bin:/opt/share/anaconda3_GIS/lib/python3.5/site-packages:$PATH;"
 ```

-If this is going to be your default Python, you can just add the paths
+If this is going to be your default Python, you can just add the line
-without the ```alias aconGIS=""```.
-Restart your terminal window,
+without the surrounding ```alias aconGIS=" ... "```.
+Restart your
-execute ```aconGIS``` if necessary and check you are pointing to the
+terminal window, execute ```aconGIS``` (if necessary) and check you are
-correct Python install using ```which python```.
+pointing to the correct Python install using ```which python```.

 ### Install GIS Modules

-Download this repository by clicking on "Clone or Download" or executing
+Download this repository by clicking on "Clone or Download" above, or executing the following on the command line:

 ```
 git clone https://github.com/crpurcell/IntroPythonGIS.git